AntonioND/gbt-player/README.md

 range_test.gb is just a test of what notes the GB can reach (C3 - B8).

+arpeggio_test.gb tests arpeggio effects.

 The mod file isn't 100% accurate.
 Sounds are a bit different from the real ones, so you should make roms and test them in emulators or real GB often.

 Changelog
 ---------

+- Version 2.0.0 (2014/5/22)
+ - Rewritten library and converter.
+ - Arpeggio effect added.
+ - Song size should be reduced to about 60-75% (but it can go as high as 150% if it uses effects all time in all channels).
+ - Old converted song data won't work, songs have to be converted again.

 - Version 1.2.1 (2014/5/15)
  - Fixed Bnn command.